Hema-08-web/Figma/README.md

 ## Date:12/10/2025

 ## AIM:
-To design, develop and deploy a web application for event registration.
+To design, develop and display a web application for event registration.

 ## DESIGN STEPS: